Binary Black Hole Mergers: Spin and mass ratio effects on gravitational waveforms

-Furthermore, in Figures \ref{fig:q_cf_mlr_BP} and \ref{fig:q_cf_mlr_BN} show that there is a relationship between $\rchi_{\rm{f}}$ parameter and M$_{\rm{FL}}$.
+Furthermore, in Figures \ref{fig:q_cf_mlr_BP} and \ref{fig:q_cf_mlr_BN} show that there is a relationship between $\chi_{\rm{f}}$ parameter and M$_{\rm{FL}}$.

-It is understood from Tables [\ref{table:PP}, \ref{table:PN}] that $\rchi_{\rm{f}}$ parameter is independent of $\rchi_{1i}$ in systems with the equal mass components of $PN$ and $PP$ cases.
-In such states, it can be seen that M$_{\rm{FL}}$ parameter is not affected by $\rchi_{1i}$ changes.
-Therefore, in systems that have similar component mass and opposite initial spin-sign (\textit{i.e.}, component black holes have opposite spins relative to each other.), it can be thought that the spin vectors of the components are not affected by $\rchi_{1i}$ changes since the $\rchi_{1i,2i}$ parameters cancel out each other.
+It is understood from Tables [\ref{table:PP}, \ref{table:PN}] that $\chi_{\rm{f}}$ parameter is independent of $\chi_{1i}$ in systems with the equal mass components of $PN$ and $PP$ cases.
+In such states, it can be seen that M$_{\rm{FL}}$ parameter is not affected by $\chi_{1i}$ changes.
+Therefore, in systems that have similar component mass and opposite initial spin-sign (\textit{i.e.}, component black holes have opposite spins relative to each other.), it can be thought that the spin vectors of the components are not affected by $\chi_{1i}$ changes since the $\chi_{1i,2i}$ parameters cancel out each other.

-Variations of the $q$, M$_{\rm{tot}}$ and $\rchi_{1i,2i}$ parameters of the produced GW waveform data were obtained from the SEOBNRv4\_opt and some of the results were given in Table [\ref{table:BP} - \ref{table:BN}].
-Accordingly, it is understood from the tables and plots that $\rchi_{\rm{f}}$ and M$_{\rm{FL}}$ parameters obtained from all modelled systems except $PP$, are inversely changed with $q$.
+Variations of the $q$, M$_{\rm{tot}}$ and $\chi_{1i,2i}$ parameters of the produced GW waveform data were obtained from the SEOBNRv4\_opt and some of the results were given in Table [\ref{table:BP} - \ref{table:BN}].
+Accordingly, it is understood from the tables and plots that $\chi_{\rm{f}}$ and M$_{\rm{FL}}$ parameters obtained from all modelled systems except $PP$, are inversely changed with $q$.